synapsecns/synapse-contracts/contracts/vault/BridgeRouter.md

 2. `initialSwapParams` specifies specifies the parameters for swapping token into bridge token on initial chain, if needed.
 Otherwise, it's empty (see `SwapParams` section above).
 Just like in `bridgeTokenToEVM`, the `Bridge Wrapper` concept is abstracted away, use actual (underlying) token as `initialSwapParams.path[N-1]`, no need to worry about if token is supported natively by the **Synapse:Bridge** or not.
 3. `to` is address that will receive the tokens on destination chain.
 Unless user specified a different address, this should be user's address.
 UI should have a warning, that is another address is specified for receiving tokens on destination chain, that it should always be the non-custodial wallet, otherwise the funds might be lost (especially when bridging into destination chain's GAS).
 4. `chainId` specifies the destination chain's ID.
-5. `bridgedSwapParams` specifies specifies the parameters for swapping bridged token, if needed.
+5. `destinationSwapParams` specifies specifies the parameters for swapping bridged token, if needed.
 Otherwise, it's empty (see `SwapParams` section above).
 6. `amountBridged`: function returns amount of tokens bridged, in bridge token decimals precision.